gr-/birdie/README.md

 	$ initialize_birdie_db development.ini
 	$ venv/bin/pserve development.ini --reload

-Check for successfull installation at [http://localhost:6543](http://localhost:6543)
+Check for successful installation at [http://localhost:6543](http://localhost:6543)

 ## INSTALL

+Birdie was developed with the Python 3.3 interpreter.
+It is then fully compliant with any Python 3 branch.
+As the cherry on top, some users report that they have successfully experimented Python 2.7+ environments.

 ### Setting up a virtual environment